PhantomCybernetics/phntm_bridge_docs/roadmap-and-contributing.rst

         volumes:
           ~/phntm_bridge_logs:/ros2_ws/phntm_bridge_logs

-Dev mode
+Dev Mode
 --------

 To streamline development with frequently changing code, you can mount a live repository into the Docker container, overwriting the `/ros2_ws/src/phntm_bridge` directory.
 This approach eliminates the need for constant image rebuilds, as illustrated in the example below.
+(This is currently the recommended way of running Phantom Bridge, as it makes upgrading as easy as pulling updates from the GitHub repo and restarting the Docker container.)

 You may also prefer to not launch the Bridge node automatically on the container start, but rather start it manually from the container's interactive shell.